Vision-by-Language for Training-Free Compositional Image Retrieval: Acknowledgements

 \section{Acknowledgements}

 This work was supported by DFG project number 276693517, by BMBF FKZ: 01IS18039A, by the ERC (853489 - DEXIM), by EXC number 2064/1 – project number 390727645, and by the MUR PNRR project FAIR - Future AI Research (PE00000013) funded by the NextGenerationEU.
 Shyamgopal Karthik and Karsten Roth thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for support.
 Karsten Roth would also like to thank the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program for support.
-The authors also thank Thomas Hummel (University of Tübingen) for help with visuals and valuable feedback.
+The authors also thank Vishaal Udandarao for valubale feedback and Thomas Hummel for help with visuals.